 (Java application, requires Java 1.4) - 1.9 Mg - April.
 2003

 Video demo of version 1.1 (find planaria) 2.7 Mg

-Java Web Start Demo (requires Java 1.4 and Java Web Start installed on your computer.)
+Java Web Start Demo (Probably cannot work anymore...
+Requires Java 1.4 and Java Web Start installed on your computer.) .

 Publications and reports: